rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 Although all models listed here are autoregressive decoder only model, they actually differ a bit inside the decoder.
 For instance, to speed up inference time, PaLM is using multi-query attention.
 Normally, in mutlhead attention, there will be h heads each with a linear project layer for Q, K, V. With multiquery attention, instead of using h different linear project layers for K and V, we can share a single smaller linear project layer for K and a single linear projection layer for V for each head.
 Then, for different head layers, K and V will be the same.
 In this way, we can save memory IO and get better latency performance in incremental inference.

 A systematic study of transformer architecture is done in Ref [29].
 Most of recent LLM architecture are following design from this paper.

+People usually call the embedding dim as the width of transformer and number of layers as the depth.
+There is a optimal depth-to-width allocation for a given self-attention network size as is shown in [34].

 ### Training Design
 Most of today's pretraining follow suits of a multi-stage and multi-task training.
 As is shown by Yao in [1], GPT series model is pretrained in such way as well.